WAAAlex1/Agile-hw-dev-project-ComVis/README.md

 ## Introduction

-This project has been made as part of the Agile Hardware Design [02203] course [link](https://lifelonglearning.dtu.dk/compute/enkeltfag/agil-hardwareudvikling/) offered at The Technical University of Denmark and taught by [Martin Schoeberl](https://www.imm.dtu.dk/~masca/).
+This project has been made as part of the [Agile Hardware Design [02203]](https://lifelonglearning.dtu.dk/compute/enkeltfag/agil-hardwareudvikling/) course  offered at The Technical University of Denmark and taught by [Martin Schoeberl](https://www.imm.dtu.dk/~masca/).
 Computer Vision was chosen as an interesting area of work of which hardware generation using Chisel could prove useful.

 Contributions to this project repository has been made by: